Smart Materials Congress 2020

 Track 2: Smart Structures

-A smart structure is a versatile system and combination of sensing, controlling and actuation steps which is like an elemental analogue of human body.
+A smart structure is a versatile system and combination of controlling , sensing and actuation steps which is like an elemental analogue of human body.
 Each smart materials acts as unit cells for smart structures in which each cell performs both sensing and actuation functions.
 It has capability to check for more than one optimum condition and exhibit its function.
 Smart Structures resist natural calamities and satisfies all the technological demands.
+Based on the level of sophistication, the smart structures are further classified as Sensory Structures, Adaptive Structures, Controlled Structures, Active Structures, Intelligent Structures

 - Material Structure Prediction